 Business credit cards can be easier to qualify for than business loans or lines of credit.
 Especially if the applicant is a new business owner.
 If used properly the account can help establish business credit profiles and scores.
 Not all but many business credit cards report to Experian Business and/or Equifax business.

-Few federal regulations
+Few federal regulations to protect SMBs

 - Raise and fluctuate interest rates without notice.